gravitational/gravity/docs/6.x/hub.md

                     --ops-advertise-addr=hub.example.com:443
 ```

-* `advertise-addr` is private IPV4 address of a K8s master node (this node) which will be used by other K8s nodes to form a cluster.
-* `flavor` is the cluster configuration flavor to install; choose `standalone`
-  for a single-node install which is great for evaluation/development purposes
+* `--advertise-addr` is an IP address the Hub machine will be visible as.
+* `--flavor=standalone` tells the installer to use a single machine to run
-  or `ha` to install a 3-node cluster suitable for production use or
+  Gravity Hub.
+For production, we recommend to use a 3-node cluster for
-  high-availability
+  high-availability.
-* `ops-advertise-addr` should be a DNS name publicly accessible via internet
+* `--ops-advertise-addr` should be a DNS name publicly accessible via internet
-* `token` is a security token for nodes to join to the cluster
+* `--token` is a security token for nodes to join to the cluster
-* `cluster` is a unique cluster name, e.g. `hub.example.com`
+* `--cluster` is a unique cluster name, e.g. `hub.example.com`

+After `gravity install` from the example above completes, you'll have a single-node
+Kubernetes cluster running with Gravity Hub inside.

+Next, let's apply some minimal configuration on it.

 ## Post-provisioning